 Portfolio Management

 Portfolio analysis for investment firms is enabled by BI, which helps in monitoring market trends, asset performance, and economic indicators.
-This enables the firm to optimize investment strategies to maximize returns for clients.
+This enables the firm to optimise investment strategies to maximise returns for clients.

 -